marthakedwards/populartimes/README.md

 + execute scraping: `python scrape/main.py`

 ## Notes
-+ Data is just loaded into memory and then spat out in the terminal (but if this causes out of memory exception I can dynamically export to csv as the data gets pulled in, or similar)
-+ Data returned should be JSON formatted like the following example:
++ Data returned is output to results.json and should be formatted like the following example:
 ```
 [
   {